liquity/bold/README.md

 1. When BOLD is trading at <$1 on the external market, arbitrageurs may redeem `$x` worth of BOLD for `>$x` worth of collaterals, and instantly sell those collaterals to make a profit.
 This reduces the circulating supply of BOLD which in turn should help restore the $1 BOLD peg.

-2. Redemptions improve the relative health of the least healthy collateral branches (those with greater unbacked debt).
+2. Redemptions improve the relative health of the least healthy collateral branches (those with greater "outside" debt, i.e. debt not covered by their SP).

 ## Redemption routing